2005 Nebraska Cornhuskers football team: Alamo Bowl vs Michigan

 The team finished with 7 wins and 4 losses in the regular season.
 Nebraska would play their bowl game against the Michigan Wolverines in the 2005 Alamo Bowl in San Antonio, Texas.
-With 2 seconds left in the game the Wolverines trailed the Cornhuskers 32-28 and set up the hook & lateral play for a miracle touchdown.
+With 2 seconds left in the game the Wolverines trailed the Cornhuskers 32–28 and set up the hook & lateral play for a miracle touchdown.
 In one of the wildest finishes ever, Michigan lateraled the football 9 times, fumbling once on their way to a 59-yard gain.
 In the midst of all this the entire Nebraska sideline stormed the field in celebration thinking the game was over when Michigan fumbled the ball (from their point of view they could not see that the ball was loose and assumed the Michigan player to be down).
 Many players thinking the play was over stopped playing entirely.
 This allowed the Michigan ball carrier to run by them, In all the confusion some Michigan players did not block for their carrier.
 Before the play was over the Cornhuskers, several Michigan players and coaches, and several other individuals along with the awards podium were on the field, and the game officials had left to submit their votes for the award winners.
 The Michigan ball carrier had been pushed out of bounds inside of the red zone.
 No penalties were awarded to either team because the officials had already left.
 When all was said and done, Nebraska came off with a victory and ended their season with an 8–4 record.

 Rankings

 After the season

-Bill Callahan's second season as coach concluded with his Huskers finishing the season with an 8–4 record, an improvement over the 5–6 record of 2004.
+After the acrimonious firing of Frank Solich in 2003 for what Nebraska Athletic Director Steve Pederson perceived as a failure to recruit top players, Nebraska hired Callahan, who promptly introduced the West Coast offense, a marked shift from Nebraska's traditional I-formation option attack.
+The offense took time to register with the players as the Huskers struggled to adapt, posting a 5–6 season in 2004, Nebraska's first losing season in over 40 years.
+However, in 2005 the Huskers started fast, going 4–0 to start the season before being defeated at home by Texas Tech 34–31.
+After a rebound win over a weak Baylor squad, the next few games were some that Huskers fans would want to forget: a 41–24 loss away to Missouri, a home loss to Oklahoma, and a crushing road defeat at Kansas, which had not defeated Nebraska since 1968.
+However, the season ended on a higher note, as the Huskers dominated the Colorado 30–3 in Boulder.